Metal vs asphalt shingles best roofing choice Central Texas Texas

 • Minimal maintenance required, generally limited to periodic inspections and debris removal.

-• Occasional re-sealing of fasteners or seams may be necessary after severe storms or prolonged exposure to intense heat.
+• The Central Texas perspective on this is important — Occasional re-sealing of fasteners or seams may be necessary after severe storms or prolonged exposure to intense heat.

 Asphalt Shingles

-• Moderate maintenance, including regular inspections to identify damaged or curled shingles.
+• This holds especially true in Austin's hail-prone environment: Moderate maintenance, including regular inspections to identify damaged or curled shingles.

 • Requires replacement of damaged or blown-off shingles after storms.